modelica/efmi-standard.org/content/introduction.md

 ### Workflow and toolchain

-The general eFMI workflow is sketched by the following figure, demonstrating an actual eFMI prototype toolchain that has been developed in the [EMPHYSIS](https://itea4.org/project/emphysis.html) research project, [which finished in February 2021](../about#project-history):
+The general eFMI workflow is sketched by the following figure, demonstrating an actual eFMI prototype toolchain that has been developed in the [EMPHYSIS](https://itea4.org/project/emphysis.html) research project, [which finished in February 2021](../about#project-history) (third party marks and brands are the property of their respective holders):

 ![eFMI-workflow](/media/introduction/eFMI-workflow.png)